odecci-dev/govla-front-end/KC/Readme.txt

 • Field Area Maintenance Form Functions
 - When the data from the table is clicked it displays in the input
 - When the save button is clicked data from input is stored in localStorage

+Second Commit:
+• New Application Modal
+- Seperated the script of the New Application Module
+- Fixed a bug